Defining bathymetry, its role and importance.

 Bathymetry, as a seabed mapping technique, has considerable potential in Quebec, an area rich in aquatic resources.
 Whether for water management, aquatic ecosystem studies or infrastructure planning, the applications are numerous.

-The use of bathymetric data, for example, can contribute to better management of Quebec’s lakes and rivers.
-Bathymetric inventories provide invaluable information on these aquatic environments, helping to preserve and enhance them.
+Bathymetric data, for example, can help improve the management of Quebec’s lakes and rivers.
+The bathymetric inventory provides valuable information on these aquatic environments, helping to preserve and enhance them.

 Bathymetry can also play a key role in the study of climate change.
 By analyzing variations in underwater topography, it is possible to understand the dynamics of aquatic environments and their responses to climatic variations.